procf/getting-started/github-guide.md

 <br>
 ## Installing Git on the command line

 If you need more information about working on the command line, I recommend the first few lectures from ["The Missing Semester of Your CS Education"](https://missing.csail.mit.edu/).
-This guide assumes you are using a zsh Terminal on macOS.
+This guide will go over some of the basics, and assumes that you are using a zsh Terminal on macOS.

-Open Terminal to the home directory and use the command line to create a new directory where you want to store your Github repository.
-This directory can also store non-Github files, for example it could be the "src" or "repositories" directory in your home directory, or you could create a new a "Github" specific directory for all your repositories.
-This does not need to be in the home directory, but putting it in the home directory typically makes it easiest to access.

-Move to the directory you chose/created and initialize Git with the command
+Open Terminal (bringing you to the `home` directory) and initialize Git on your computer with the command
 ```bash
 % git init
 ```
-This will create several files in this directory needed to use Git.
+This will create several files needed to use Git.

 Next, you need to configure Git with your Github credentials.
 You can do this globally with the `--global` attribute.
 Set your username with
 ```bash